ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 ### Loading metadata files using the web interface

 When metadata files compliant with a metadata standard or schema recognized by NADA are available (typically generated using a specialized metadata editor), these files can be uploaded in NADA using the web interface.
 The interface will also be used to upload the related resource files (the *external resources*), to add a logo/thumbnail, and to specify the dataset access policy.
-This approach currently applies to microdata and to geographic datasets.
+This approach currently applies only to microdata and external resources.
 It will be added to other data types in future releases of NADA.

 To use this approach, you will need to access the page in the administrator interface where you can add, edit, and delete entries.